 Long-term loans and accounts receivable represent funds set aside to indicate the long-term nature of amounts due from the OTHRA enterprise fund.
+These funds do not represent available spendable resources even though they are a component of current assets.

-Encumbrances are assigned and represent the City's intention to honor the contracts in process at yearend.
+Encumbrances are assigned and represent the City's intention to honor the contracts in process at year-end.
 The subsequent year's appropriation will be amended to provide authority to complete the transactions.